-All that said, you can use whatever coding software you prefer as they all produce pretty much the same outcome.
+All that said, you can use whatever coding software you prefer, as they all produce the same outcome.
 Just make sure to organize all of your head terms and modifiers into another program for a backup copy.
 Google Sheets works great for this.

 How Many Keywords Do You Need?

 Thousands of keywords may seem a bit extreme, but it’s perfectly normal for programmatic SEO.
 The good news is you don’t always need 100,000 keywords.
 Sometimes, just a few thousand will provide good enough insights and traffic.